 When are fees payable and are they refundable?

 Some fees may be payable on application and some when you complete on the property, and some may be refundable.
-At your appointment your adviser will go over all fees that could be payable and explain when they would be due and if they are refundable or not.
+At your appointment your advisor will go over all fees that could be payable and explain when they would be due and if they are refundable or not.

 Do I have to have a survey?

 You have to have a valuation if you are buying with a mortgage but do not need to have a survey.
 However, in most situations it is advisable.
-Your adviser can explain about the different types of survey available.
+Your advisor can explain about the different types of survey available.

 How long do I take my mortgage out for?